rhysbrooks1/CS321-002-s25-team-09/README.md

         - `0`: Any diagnostic messages, help and status messages must be printed on standard error stream

-        - `1`: The program writes a text file named `dump-treetype.degree`, ex. `dump-accepted-ip0`,
-      containing the SSH key and corresponding frequency in an inorder traversal, and has the following line format:
+        - `1`: The program writes a text file named `dump-treetype.degree`, ex. `dump-accepted-ip0`, containing the SSH key and corresponding frequency in an inorder traversal, and has the following line format:

 ```log
 <SSH Key> <frequency>
 ```

 The following shows a segment of the dumpfile `dumps/dump-user-ip0`.
-It has a total of 5294 lines!
+It has a total of 5294 lines.
 ```log
 huangqx-115.71.16.143 20
 huangt-183.136.169.234 2